Codenuggets/OOP-Game-Show-App-TD-Project-4/README.md

 This function takes a `letter` parameter, loops through the phrase and shows every instance of that letter in the phrase by removing the `hide` class and adding the `show` class.

 ## Additional styles
 Animations were added to the transitions between the game start and play screens, the play screen and game over screens and a rotation to the heart images to help indicate a loss in life.
+There are also borders added to the chosen letters in the display.